-- Why is this photo better than that photo?
+- Is this photo better than that photo?

-- Why do I want to include this photo even though it’s technically flawed?
+- Do I want to include this photo even though it’s technically flawed?

 It’s important to keep a positive frame of mind during the process.
 This is your best photography.
 You want to think clearly and be making good choices.
 You won’t do this if your mind is full of negative thoughts about what you are looking at.